 Canes set to return to practice field this morning

-UM returned to the practice field off break on Tuesday, working in full pads, and now the Canes will look to build on that work today.
+UM has been working hard to install a new offense and defense all spring and are building toward getting better and better each day.
 So stay tuned as we'll have more videos of the workouts and will continue to provide our feedback on the message boards and with front page stories.

-And as we embark on the four practice of the spring, here's a flashback to our coverage from the practices so far:
+And as we embark on the next practice of the spring, here's a flashback to our coverage from the practices so far:

 MARCH 22 DRILLS